Suchismita1694/Danny-s-Diner/README.md

 --10.The first week after a customer joins the program (including their join date) they earn 2x points on all items, -- not just sushi- how many points do customer A and B have at the end of January?
---with cte as

-select s.customer_id,
-SUM(case when order_date between '2021-01-07' and '2021-01-15' then m.price*20
-	else m.price* 10 end) as points
-from sales s
-join menu m
-on m.product_id = s.product_id
-join members mem
-on mem.customer_id= s.customer_id
-where order_date <= '2021-01-31'
-or order_date > '2021-01-06'
-group by s.customer_id

 --BONUS